godotengine/godot-docs/tutorials/vector_math.rst

     var D = P.dot(A)

-Fantastic! you computed the plane from a triangle!
+Fantastic!
+You computed the plane from a triangle!

 Here's some useful info (that you can find in Godot source code anyway).
 Computing a plane from a triangle can result in 2 planes, so a sort of